ICAMS/Kanapy/CONTRIBUTING.rst

     $ git clone git@github.com:your_name_here/kanapy.git

 3. Install your local copy into a virtual environment.
-Assuming you have anaconda installed, this is how you set up your fork for local development:
+Assuming you have Anaconda installed, this is how you set up your fork for local development:

 .. code-block:: console